Dragon's blood in skincare

 Active compounds in dragon's blood

-- Taspine — an alkaloid with documented wound-healing acceleration.
-Stimulates fibroblast migration to wound sites and collagen production.
+- Taspine — an alkaloid studied for wound-healing activity; research describes stimulation of fibroblast migration and collagen production in wound models.

-- 3',4'-O-dimethylcedrusin — a lignan that supports tissue regeneration.
+- 3',4'-O-dimethylcedrusin — a lignan studied for tissue regeneration.

 - Proanthocyanidins — polyphenolic compounds (oligomeric and polymeric) with strong antioxidant activity.
 Also have astringent properties (this is what produces the visible film-forming effect when sap touches skin).

-- Phenolic acids — gallic acid, ellagic acid, and others contributing to anti-inflammatory effects.
+- Phenolic acids — gallic acid, ellagic acid, and others studied in inflammation research.

-- Diterpenes and triterpenes — including crolechinic acid; some have antimicrobial activity.
+- Diterpenes and triterpenes — including crolechinic acid; some have been studied for antimicrobial activity.

 Cosmetic-grade dragon's blood is typically a hydro-glycolic extract — water + glycol solvent extraction of the sap, producing a standardized solution with concentrations of taspine and polyphenols.
 Used in skincare at 0.5-5% in topical formulations.